 This Valentine's Day, we have something special for you –something sweet or something racy– with a free sexy dress pattern and tutorial.
 This dress comes with a warning!
 Be careful.
 You may struggle to keep your lover's hands off you when wearing this..

 This pattern and tutorial are completely free to you.
-The design and pattern are entirely original and, as you can imagine, have taken some time to put together.
-To unlock access to the materials list and pattern download button, all we ask is that you share this post with your friends and family using one of the social media buttons below.
+The design and pattern are entirely original and, as you can imagine, has taken some time to put together.
+I really hope that you enjoy it and that it adds some spice to your Valentine's Day!

-Here are the material we will be using:
+Here are the materials we will be using:

 - 3 yards of fabric, more if you are matching the print